Dangerous Woman (song): Official video

 For "Dangerous Woman", Grande planned to shoot two different versions of the music video.
 Grande previewed what became the sole accompanying music video for the single through social media on March 26, 2016, and March 29, 2016.
 The clip was officially premiered on Vevo in the night of March 31, 2016.
 Directed by production company The Young Astronauts, in an interview with Idolator, Grande explained: “We’re doing two visuals because this song makes me feel two kinds of ways, it makes me feel sexy and glamorous — I wanted to do a simpler more glam-themed video — and then I wanted to do another video because it makes me feel... like a super version of myself in a way.”
 Discussing the song with Madeline Rotj from MTV, Grande stated about the concept behind the song's second video:

 “This one's more cinematic and weird and tells a story.
 It's very different from the first one.
 I wanted to do a sexy, simple, more glamorous video, which was visual one.
 And then the second one is very different... it's very weird.”

 The video opens with a vignette that presented the video as "visual 1".
 Sporting black lingerie, Grande is seen posing and singing in front of a curtain and on a bed.
 Shades of blue, purple and pink wash over her over the course of the video, which is just the singer on her own.
 Though she keeps a fairly stoic expression for the majority of the video, she is seen laughing towards the end as the screen fills with static.
 The video surpassed 100 million views on May 18, 2016, making it Grande's tenth VEVO-certified music video after "Right There" (2013).
-As of January 2024, the video has more than 710 million views, making it her 11th video to reach this milestone.
+As of December 2025, the video has more than 760 million views on YouTube.